8 Best Ways to Reheat Tamales (Steamer, Stove, Air Fryer & More)

 The steamer method is perhaps the most popular and also the traditional way of reheating tamales.

-You need a Mexican tamalera pot or a steamer pot or a regular pot with a steaming basket.
-For this method you can use frozen tamales or cooked cold tamales.
-Savory and sweet tamales work great for this method.
+You’ll need a tamalera pot, a steamer pot, or a regular pot with a steaming basket.
+For this method you can use frozen tamales or cooked cold tamales, savory or sweet.

-• Pour water into the tamalera pot to the indicated line, then place the steamer shelf inside.
-(Make sure the tamales don’t touch the water to avoid soggy tamales.)
+• Pour water into the pot to the indicated line, then place the steamer shelf inside.
+Make sure the tamales won’t touch the water, or they’ll turn soggy.

-• Arrange some hydrated corn husks around the bottom of the pot if desired, then arrange the tamales inside with the open end facing up.
+• Arrange hydrated corn husks around the bottom of the shelf if desired, then place the tamales inside with the open end facing up.

-• Cover with more hydrated corn husks or with aluminum foil and make a small hole, then place the lid on the pot.
+• Cover with more hydrated corn husks or aluminum foil, poking a small hole in the foil for steam to escape, then place the lid on the pot.

 • Steam frozen tamales for 35 to 40 minutes, and cooked cold tamales for 15 to 20 minutes.
-Make sure to refill if the boiling water level goes down.
+Refill with water if the level drops while steaming.

-• Carefully remove one tamale to make sure the internal temperature is warm enough – specially if reheating meat-filled tamales.
+• Carefully remove one tamale to check the internal temperature, especially if reheating meat-filled tamales.

 Reheating Tamales on a Comal

-For this method you need cooked cold tamales – frozen tamales won’t work for this method, thaw them out first.
-Additionally this method works fine for both savory and sweet tamales, but the savory taste better this way.
+For this method you need cooked, cold tamales.
+Frozen tamales won’t work here, so thaw them out first.
+It works fine for both savory and sweet tamales, though savory tamales taste especially good this way.

 • Place the comal or a flat griddle on your stove and heat until hot.
-You can test it by dropping a few drops of water onto it and if the water bounces around and evaporates quickly then it’s hot enough and ready.
+To test it, drop a few water droplets onto the surface.
+If they bounce around and evaporate quickly, it’s ready.

 • Take several wrapped tamales and place them on the hot comal.

-• Allow to reheat for about 8 minutes.
+• Reheat for about 8 minutes.
 The corn husk will turn black and char nicely.

-• Flip over and warm on the opposite side for another 8 minutes.
+• Flip over and warm the opposite side for another 5 to 8 minutes.

-• You can carefully remove one tamale from the griddle, unwrap and test to make sure the center is warmed through.
+• Carefully remove one tamale from the griddle, unwrap, and check that the center is warmed through.

-• Serve still wrapped or unwrap the tamales and serve with your desired tamales side dishes or salsa on the side.
+• Serve still wrapped, or unwrap and serve with your favorite tamales side dishes or salsa on the side.

 Reheating a tamale on a frying pan.